 In the first half of the form, you will choose the source of your Docker image.
 If your image is hosted somewhere else, and you have a link to it, select “External” and the form’s contents will change to look like this.
 Otherwise, leave this box as “Saturn”, even if you are going to be filling in your own image specifications.

-If you’re adding an image that already exists in your personal or business repository, just fill in the correct Image URI that leads to your image.
+If you’re adding a Docker image that already exists in your personal or business repository, fill in the correct Image URI that leads to your image.
 If you don’t know what this is, let us know or consult with your image hosting system.

 - Share with: Admin users can elect to share the image with any user in Saturn (including your whole company)

-- Copy configuration from: If you’ve already built an image, this drop down lets you load that configuration, so that you can modify it, and do a new build.
+- Copy configuration from (optional): If you’ve already built an image, this drop down lets you load that configuration, so that you can modify it, and do a new build.

 - Build Data: Saturn knows how to build images using a few configuration file types.
 More information is available from repo2docker.